 • all adults aged 65 years and over

-• those aged six months to 64 years in a clinical risk group
+• people aged six months to 64 years in a clinical risk group

 Flu vaccines are safe and effective.
 They're offered every year on the NHS to help protect people at risk of flu and its complications.

-You can have an NHS flu vaccine at:
+You can have a free NHS flu vaccine at:

 Babies and children aged six months to two years with certain health conditions will be offered a flu vaccine injection instead of the nasal spray.